 This delicious and rich recipe for Southwest crock pot breakfast with Tex-Mex flavors cooks overnight in your crockpot.
 It's the perfect dish to wake up to on a cold winter morning.

-But if you have a newer, hotter cooking slow cooker, I would recommend making this recipe for a brunch instead.
-The egg mixture can burn in some appliances if it's cooked longer than 6 hours.
+But if you have a newer, hotter-cooking slow cooker, we would recommend making this recipe for brunch instead.
+The egg mixture can burn in some appliances if it's cooked longer than six hours.
 If you are making this recipe for company, try it out first a week or so ahead of time.

 Top this recipe with some cool sour cream, some chopped avocados, or a mild guacamole for a wonderful finish.
 Hot coffee, orange juice, and cold milk are all you need for a great meal.

-- 1 (4 ounce) can chopped green chilies or jalapeño peppers, well drained
+1 (4-ounce) can green chiles, or jalapeño peppers, well-drained, chopped

-Starting with sausage, layer the cooked and drained meat, onions, peppers, chilies, and cheese into the slow cooker, repeating the layering process until all of the ingredients are used.
+Starting with sausage, layer the cooked and drained meat, onions, peppers, chiles, and cheese into the slow cooker, repeating the layering process until all of the ingredients are used.